veillette/physics-book/contents/ch1PhysicalQuantitiesAndUnits.md

 It is an intriguing fact that some physical quantities are more fundamental than others and that the most fundamental physical quantities can be defined **only** in terms of the procedure used to measure them.
-The units in which they are measured are thus called **fundamental units**{: class="term"
-#import-auto-id3097983}.
-In this textbook, the fundamental physical quantities
-are taken to be length, mass, time, and electric current.
+The units in which they are measured are thus called **fundamental units**.
+In this textbook, the fundamental physical quantities are taken to be length, mass, time, and electric current.
 (Note that electric current will not be introduced until much later in this text.)
 All other physical quantities, such as force and electric charge, can be expressed as